York Boulevard: Festivals and events

-The Around the Bay Road Race is the oldest long distance road race in North America, held annually in Hamilton, Ontario since 1894, 3 years before the Boston Marathon.
+The Around the Bay Road Race is the oldest long-distance road race in North America, held annually in Hamilton, Ontario, since 1894, three years before the Boston Marathon.
 This 30-kilometre race is also known as the Billy Sherring Memorial Road Race.
-All races start on York Boulevard, one block west of FirstOntario Centre, and finish inside FirstOntario Centre.
+All races start on York Boulevard, one block west of TD Coliseum, and finish inside TD Coliseum.
 On Sunday, March 30, 2008, a record 8,500 participants crossed the finish line.

 The City's Parks Board drew up plans in 1927 for the construction of a full-scale botanical gardens.
 By 1930 work had started on the project which converted an ugly stone quarry into a horticultural showcase, known as the Royal Botanical Gardens.
 A decade later a bill was introduced in the Provincial Legislature calling for an even more ambitious project which when completed would become the "Mecca of flower lovers from all parts of North America" its supporters claimed.
 The sponsor of the legislation was the Minister of Highways in the Provincial Government, and native Hamiltonian, T.B.
 McQuesten.

 The Royal Botanical Gardens was established as an independent entity in 1941 by an act of the provincial government, but the project traces its origins to the late 1920s when the City of Hamilton began acquiring land for the beautification of the city's northwest entrance.
 Breathtaking gardens and spectacular nature sanctuaries plus three on-site restaurants and gift shop, over 30 kilometres of nature trails, and more can be found here.
 The Royal Botanical Gardens also plays host to a number of festivals throughout the year.
 Some of these include the Tulip Celebration, Lilac Celebration, Iris Festival, Rose Celebration and Music @ the Gardens.
 In addition to the festivals, hundreds of educational programs are offered for all ages as well as day camps for children.